edbrito/100-days-of-code/log.md

 **Today's Progress**: Finished the OOP part of fcc frontend.
 Doing the Basic Algorithm scripting part.

 **Thoughts:** A friend died today.

+### Day 13: 2018/05/08

+**Today's Progress**: Finished the Basic Algorithm scripting and the JSON APIs and Ajax.
+Now it's time for frontend projects.

+**Thoughts:** Death is a senseless construction.